Seeking Justice in Wrongful Death Cases

 Common Examples of Negligence

-Pennsylvania Laws for Family Recovery
+Pennsylvania Laws Regarding Family Recovery

 Pennsylvania law defines who may bring a wrongful death claim and who may recover damages.
 Under 42 Pa.C.S. § 8301, Death action, an action may be brought to recover damages for the death of an individual caused by a wrongful act or neglect.
 The statute limits beneficiaries to the deceased’s spouse, children, or parents.